gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 ## Business, Time and Thought

+In praising Cantillon, Shackle points out that, in the 1700s, Cantillon had already anticipated Keynes on unemployment.
+Those arguing against the possibility of involuntary unemployment had argued that workers would be paid their marginal product, which, naturally, would keep their wages adjusted to any level of business activity:

+"For how can he know what is their marginal product, when he cannot know at what price he will be able to sell what they produce?" (p.
+48)

 Discussing Hayek's work on *The Pure Theory of Capital*, Shackle dismisses the idea that science is pure ratiocination, disparate from emotion and belief: